 There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
-The familiarity you gain with the exercises by doing this will let you complete half of each exam with ease and move quickly onto the other half of the exam.
-The experience you gain by keeping up with your HW will be invaluable in doing the other half of the exam.
-On the other hand, if you do not keep up with your HW, you will face the challenge of solving many unfamiliar problems under time pressure during the exams.
-You will likely find this an impossibly daunting task and your grade will reflect it.
+The familiarity you gain with the exercises by doing this will let you complete half of each exam quickly and move onto the other half of the exam.
+The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
+On the other hand, if you do not keep up with your HW, you will face the challenge of solving unfamiliar problems under time pressure on the exams.
+You will find this an impossibly daunting task and your grade will reflect this.

 Collaboration on the HW: Limited collaboration with your fellow students in the class is OK.
+But see the section on Academic Integrity!
 The idea is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
 You should fully understand the solution and write it up on your own.
 Your understanding of the material will be tested on the exams.

-If you are approached by another student from the class who wants to copy your HW notes, think twice before generously sharing.
-You will feel very bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.
-Discussion sections: I strongly encourage you to organize a weekly session to work with your fellow students on problems in class and on the homework.
+If you are approached by another student from the class who wants to copy your HW, think twice before generously sharing.
+You will feel bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.

+Discussion sections: I strongly encourage you to organize a weekly session to work with (not copy from!) your fellow students on problems in class and on the homework.
 This will help you keep up with your work and get ideas and feedback from others who are grappling with the same exercises as you.
-You will find that the sense of companionship motivates and encourages you to work.
+You will find that the sense of companionship motivates and encourages you to work

 Exams: There will be two in-class exams as well as a final exam.
-The in-class exams will be on Oct 7 and Nov 2.
+The in-class exams will be on Oct 6 and Nov 10.
+Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.